bliutwo/leetcode_sols/leetcode_memo.md

 - Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.
 According to the definition of LCA on Wikipedia: “The lowest common ancestor is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow a node to be a descendant of itself).”
   - **Approach 1: Recursive approach**: The approach is pretty intuitive.
 Traverse the tree in a depth first manner.
 The moment you encounter either of the nodes p or q, return some boolean flag.
 The flag helps to determine if we found the required nodes in any of the paths.
 The least common ancestor would then be the node for which both the subtree recursions return a True flag.
 It can also be the node which itself is one of p or q and for which one of the subtree recursions returns a True flag.
 Time: O(N); Space: O(N)
+    - **Algorithm**: If the root is null or is either p or q, return the root.
+Recurse with the original function, but using left and right as the new "root" arguments.
+Store each recursion (left and right) into `TreeNode* left` and `TreeNode* right`.
+If they're both null, return null.
+If they're both not null, return root.
+If only left is null, return right; otherwise, return left.
   - Approach 2: Iterative using parent pointers: If we have parent pointers for each node we can traverse back from p and q to get their ancestors.
 The first common node we get during this traversal would be the LCA node.
 We can save the parent pointers in a dictionary as we traverse the tree.
 Time: O(N); Space: O(N)
   - Approach 3: Iterative without parent pointers: In the previous approach, we come across the LCA during the backtracking process.
 We can get rid of the backtracking process itself.
 In this approach we always have a pointer to the probable LCA and the moment we find both the nodes we return the pointer as the answer.
 Time: O(N); Space: O(N)